 Grandpa Ben & Grandma Sylvia who taught me to only see the good in people and to be kind to all I meet.
-My mom for always believing in me, no matter what I constant to and beina was gu а source or My dad whose encouragement. courage and determination taught me to be thankful for every day I wake to greet a new day.
+My mom for always believing in me, no matter what I was up to and being a constant source or encouragement.
+My dad whose courage and determination taught me to be thankful for every day I wake to greet a new day.